janbarasek/Twig/doc/filters/invoke.rst

 ``invoke``
 =======

-The ``invoke`` filter invokes an arrow function with the the given arguments:
+The ``invoke`` filter invokes an arrow function with the given arguments:

 .. code-block:: twig